Search Results

 December 27th, 2012 | , , ,

-For our last selection for Read a New Book Month, I’d like to look at one of the most original graphic novels to appear this year, Na Liu and Andrés Vera Martínez’s Little White Duck.
-When books for American children focus on other parts of the world, they tend to be in line with accepted [...]
+For our last selection for Read a New Book Month, I’d like to look at one of the most original graphic novels to appear in the last couple of years, Na Liu and Andrés Vera Martínez’s Little White Duck.
+When books for American children focus on other parts of the world, they tend to be […]

 20th Century, History, Women, World History